Prof Slobodan Djordjevic

 - Laura Wignall – Flood forecasting as a tool flood risk management, EPSRC WISE, A. Chen

-- Babak Zolghadr-Asli – Maximising the benefits of desalinated seawater supply networks for agricultural sustainability, QUEX, N. McIntyre & R. Farmani
+- Babak Zolghadr-Asli – Maximising the benefits of desalinated seawater supply networks for agricultural sustainability, QUEX, N. McIntyre, R. Farmani & L. Pagliero

 Slobodan playing music with his sons can be seen here.
 Highlights from Slobodan's Piano Recital on his Inaugural can be viewed here.
-The complete September 2017 gig with the Jazz Flood band is available here.
-Jazz Flood performance at the Nišville 2018 Jazz Festival can be seen h e r e .
-Quarantine music can be accessed here.
+The complete 2017 gig with the Jazz Flood band is available here.
+Jazz Flood live performance at the Nišville 2018 Jazz Festival can be seen h e r e .
+The latest music recording can be accessed here.